3 1/2 Into A Decimal

 A Deeper Dive: Understanding the Underlying Principles

 The conversion process hinges on the fundamental relationship between fractions and decimals.
 Both represent parts of a whole.
-Fractions express this relationship as a ratio of two integers (numerator and denominator), while decimals express it using the base-ten system.
+Also, fractions express this relationship as a ratio of two integers (numerator and denominator), while decimals express it using the base-ten system.
 The conversion process is essentially a change of representation, not a change in value.
 The number remains the same; only its form changes.

 Extending the Concept: Converting More Complex Mixed Numbers